deanufriana/deanufriana.github.io/README.md

 - Update Tailwind configuration for theme customization
 - Customize component styles in individual Vue components

-### Content
-- Edit `src/containers/` components to modify page sections
-- Update the main page layout in `src/pages/index.astro`

-## 📱 Responsive Design

-The portfolio is fully responsive and optimized for:
-- Desktop (1200px+)
-- Tablet (768px - 1199px)
-- Mobile (320px - 767px)

-## 🔧 Configuration

-Key configuration files:
-- `astro.config.mjs` - Astro configuration
-- `tailwind.config.js` - Tailwind CSS configuration
-- `tsconfig.json` - TypeScript configuration
-- `package.json` - Dependencies and scripts

-## 🤝 Contributing

-This is a personal portfolio project, but if you find any bugs or have suggestions for improvements, feel free to:

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Submit a pull request

-## 📄 License

-This project is private and intended for personal use.

 ## 👤 About

 **Devi Adi Nufriana** - A technology enthusiast driven by continuous learning and exploration in the ever-evolving world of technology.
 I believe in learning through hands-on experimentation, which is why this portfolio serves as both a showcase and a testing environment for new technologies.